jotd666/xevious/readme.md

 PROGRESS:

 The core transcode is 100% complete.
 One known gameplay bug remains outstanding.
-Hooks for sound have been added to the core.
+One other gameplay bug to be confirmed.

-The Neo Geo target is playable on an emulator and also on real hardware (tested on an AES with NeoSD cartridge and NGCD).
-Sound is almost complete.
+The Neo Geo target is playable with sound on an emulator and also on real hardware (tested on an AES with NeoSD cartridge and NGCD).

 The Amiga target is playable.